BradChes/flag-guesser/README.md

 - Random numbers
 - UIImage
 - UIAlertController
+- UIBarButtonItem

 ## Demonstration
-Small demonstration as to what the application does when on device.
+Small demonstration as to what the game does when on device.
 </br>
 <p align="center">
 <img src="demo/flag-guesser.gif" alt="Application demonstration"